andreaponti5/waco/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 WaCo is a library for simulating contaminations in water networks built on-top of the [WNTR](https://github.com/USEPA/WNTR) library.
+For further details, consult the [documentation](https://andreaponti5.github.io/waco).

 # Installation
 The only requirement is the [WNTR](https://github.com/USEPA/WNTR) library that is used for the hydraulic simulations: